Answer:

 The most popular gaming monitors today include OLED displays based either on LG’s W-OLED panels or Samsung’s QD-OLED panels, which have different panel coatings.

-In contrast, Samsung’s QD-OLED panels have a glossy screen surface, which means that the image is clearer and more vivid.
-However, it’s also more reflective and since the QD-OLED panels lack a polarizer, black levels are raised when the screen is hit by direct lighting, resulting in grayish blacks.
+Samsung’s QD-OLED panels also have a glossy screen surface.
+However, since they lack a polarizer, black levels are raised when the screen is hit by direct lighting, resulting in grayish blacks.

 Again – some gamers play in dark or dim-lit rooms (or have lights placed behind the screen rather than in front or above), so they do not mind these drawbacks as they get to enjoy the clearer image without grain.